 Outpatient services in both tracks include weekly individual family therapy and weekly multi-family skills groups, weekly individual therapy sessions, and skills coaching to support effective use of skills outside of treatment.

 The 3East continuum of care is designed to provide individualized programs for teens and young adults who have symptoms of self-harm/self-mutilation (such as cutting), impulsivity, depression, anxiety, disordered eating, suicidal thoughts and behavior, drug and alcohol misuse, and trauma including post-traumatic stress disorder (PTSD).

 Our expert clinicians use intensive dialectical behavior therapy (DBT) to help individuals progress through treatment and build the skills and strategies they need to lead stable, meaningful, and productive lives.

 We accept patients from across the United States and around the world, and can help arrange admission from most domestic or international locations.

 Our self-pay programs offer varying levels of care to address the specific needs, diagnoses, and challenges of each of our patients.
 The programs are specifically designed to provide options for patients at different phases of the treatment and recovery process.

-For more information, or to make a referral, please contact:
+For more information, or to make a referral, please contact an admission coordinator: